h2oai/datatable/docs/index.rst

 **Have Questions?**

-If you have questions about using Driverless AI, post them on the `H2O Stream Google Group <https://groups.google.com/forum/#!forum/h2ostream>`__.
+If you have questions about using ``datatable``, post them on Stack Overflow using the [datatable] [python] tags at http://stackoverflow.com/questions/tagged/datatable+python.

 .. toctree::